pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_2_workspaces.md

 - **DataSources.personal** is a default built-in file system datasource that points towards the `<cells data dir>/data/personal` data sub directory of your Pydio installation
 - **User.name** is the login of the corresponding user

-Thus, although it seem that all users access the "same" workspace, this workspace is actually always pointing to a different user, depending on the user logged.
+Thus, although it seem that all users access the "same" workspace, this workspace is actually always pointing to a different folder, depending on the user logged.

 #### Template Paths